-Create a coastal craft that’s perfect for the home.
-Try a this DIY mini oyster shell candle holder.
+If you love beach decor and love making coastal crafts for the home.
+Then you will love this DIY mini oyster shell candle holder.

 Cleaning The Oyster shells